joshtynjala/actionscript-3.0-developers-guide/security/restricting-networking-apis.md

 <div>

 Networking APIs can be restricted in two ways.
-To prevent malicious activity, access to commonly reserved ports is blocked; you can’t override these blocks in your code.
-To control a SWF file’s access to network functionality with regard to other ports, you can use the `allowNetworking` setting.
+To prevent malicious activity, access to commonly reserved ports is blocked; you can't override these blocks in your code.
+To control a SWF file's access to network functionality with regard to other ports, you can use the `allowNetworking` setting.

 </div>